Barbara Lisicki

 Barbara Lisicki is a British disability rights activist, comedian, and equality trainer.
 She is a founder of the Disabled People's Direct Action Network (DAN), an organization that engaged in nonviolent civil disobedience to raise awareness and to advocate for the rights of disabled people.
 She is a featured subject of the 2022 BBC docudrama Then Barbara Met Alan, and appeared in The Disabled Century on BBC2 in 1999.

 Early life and education

 Lisicki was raised in North London with her siblings by her mother.
 She has said she was expelled from a school that "was a convent run by nuns.
 I was rejecting the mindless discipline and religious zealotry."
-Lisicki began showing signs of Stills disease around age 14, and spent more than a year in a specialty hospital using a wheelchair.
+Lisicki began showing signs of Still's disease around age 14, and spent more than a year in a specialty hospital using a wheelchair.
 According to Lisicki, "we used to dump the wheelchairs in the bushes and hitchhike to the pub [...]
 They'd be sending out search parties and we'd be down there having a vodka and lime.
 I was 16."
 She graduated from university and completed a postgraduate teaching programme, but was unsuccessful in finding work as a teacher.